 Table I shows the frequency and wavelength for the 12 channels based on the ITU G.694.1 grid channel.
 The simulation uses 100 GHz spacing for a standard DWDM region from 1548.51 nm to 1557.36 nm within the C-band spectrum.
 In the simulation, each channel is designed to have a bitrate transmission capacity of 10 Gbps with Non-Return to Zero (NRZ) modulation.
 The total bitrate transmission in one node with 12 channels is 120 Gbps.
-Thus, each channel (25th-36th) can support the high-bitrate payload required to transmit to the Li-Fi access network.
+Thus, each channel (25th-36th) can sup-